pketh/open-in-chocolat/README.md

 ![screenshot](https://dl.dropboxusercontent.com/u/366007/Cargo/choc-screenshot.png)

-(the miniapp on the right is [Go2Shell](http://zipzapmac.com/Go2Shell).
+(the other app on the right is [Go2Shell](http://zipzapmac.com/Go2Shell).
 It opens the current folder in the terminal.)

 ## Installation